shaopu1225/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Shaopu Song is a EECS master student at UC Berkeley.
-His research interests include distributed Distributed Systems, Database Systems and Operating Systems.
+His research interests include Distributed Systems, Database Systems and Operating Systems.
 He is also developing projects in the Artificial intelligence field.
 He gets a bachelor degree from Southeast University in 2021, majoring in Automation, focusing on building Artificial Intelligence and Robotics.
 {style="text-align: justify;"}